-The Elizabeth Gaskell’s House Open Day, 3rd June 2018
+The Elizabeth Gaskell House Open Day, 3rd June 2018

 Plymouth Grove, Manchester

-Monica Hastings, née Burton (Class of 1964) and former Head of Transition has asked the Development Team and Archivist, Hannah Brown, to highlight a special open day at The Elizabeth Gaskell’s House, Manchester, on 3rd June 2018.
-Monica, has recently discovered another source of great interest which links a love of literature with both Withington and The Elizabeth Gaskell House, she says, “I remember reading Cranford with Miss Boucher in, I think, Upper 4; then later our elder daughter studied North and South with Miss de la Portas for A level.
+Monica Hastings (née Burton, Class of 1964) and former Head of Transition has asked the Development Team and Archivist, Hannah Brown, to highlight a special open day at The Elizabeth Gaskell House, Manchester, on 3rd June 2018.
+Monica has recently discovered a source of great interest which links a love of literature with both Withington and The Elizabeth Gaskell House.
+She says, “I remember reading Cranford with Miss Boucher in, I think, Upper 4; then later our elder daughter studied North and South with Miss de la Portas for A Level.
 Now I discover that there is a link between our founder and first Chairman of Governors, Adolphus William Ward and the Gaskell family.
 Elizabeth Gaskell and her family were living on Plymouth Grove from 1850, forty years before the founding of Withington Girls’ School.
 Indeed, one of the daughters Meta was very involved with the foundation of Manchester High in the 1870s.”

-Elizabeth gave a copy of Cranford to her friend Elizabeth Shuttleworth but it must have come back to the family because in 1908 Meta, second daughter of the Gaskells, gave it to A W Ward.
+Elizabeth gave a copy of Cranford to her friend Elizabeth Shuttleworth, but it must have come back to the family because in 1908 Meta, second daughter of the Gaskells, gave it to Adolphus Ward.
 It remained in his library but recently came onto the market and was bought by the Gaskell Society and will be exhibited at Elizabeth Gaskell House.
-Ward in later life edited the complete works of Elizabeth Gaskell for the Knutsford edition and this remained standard until recently.
-His biography of Elizabeth in this edition was the first biography of her.
+In later life, Ward edited the complete works of Elizabeth Gaskell for the Knutsford edition and this remained standard until recently.
+His biography of Elizabeth in this edition was the first biography to be published of her.